dgrant/www-pommedapi/src/content/registration.en.md

 If classes are full, we encourage you to place your child on the waitlist, at no charge.
 Once a space becomes available, families on the waitlist are called in priority order and offered the opportunity to register.

-2 Day students may still register once school starts, space permitting up until December 1st (February 1st for the 3 & 4 day programs). _The Board may approve a registration beyond the December 1st deadline.
+2 Day students may still register once school starts, space permitting, up until December 1st (February 1st for the 3 & 4 day programs). _The Board may approve a registration beyond the December 1st deadline.
 This will be determined on a case by case basis with the approval of the teachers._